 "Fresh Meat" (2011-) is a British comedy series from the creators of Peep Show currently airing on Channel 4.
-The show centres around 6 students attending university in Manchester who miss out on accommodation in halls and so are forced to share a house together.Hilarity Ensues.The main characters are: Kingsley, a Dogged Nice Guy with a crush on Josie, an upbeat and slightly naive girl who struggles to adapt to university life; Howard, a social recluse with only a slight grasp on normal human behaviour; Vod, Deadpan SnarkerLad-ette and self-proclaimed slut; Oregon, a Spoiled Sweet-but-neurotic girl trying to escape her privileged upbringing; and JP - affluent but a bit of an idiot, who tries far too hard to impress those around him.
+The show centres around 6 students attending university in Manchester who miss out on accommodation in halls and so are forced to share a house together.Hilarity Ensues.The main characters are: Kingsley, a Dogged Nice Guy with a crush on Josie, who isn't as innocent as she appears; Howard, a social recluse with only a slight grasp on normal human behaviour; Vod, Deadpan SnarkerLad-ette and self-proclaimed slut; Oregon, a Spoiled Sweet-but-neurotic girl trying to escape her privileged upbringing; and JP - affluent but a bit of an idiot, who tries far too hard to impress those around him.

 This show provides examples of:

 Absurdly Youthful Mother: Grimly deconstructed.
 Vod's Hard-Drinking Party Girl mum had her at nineteen, and Vod describes their relationship as being more like sisters.
 Except she's resentful of having Vod, and tells her so frequently, even making a jokey nickname out of it.
 She admits to Vod's face that she went to get an abortion but was told she was too late.
 When Vod wasn't being the grown-up in the relationship she was hiding under the bed from "The Beast's" violent rages.

 The Alcoholic: Josie resorts to the six-packs and the wine quite frequently when things aren't going well.

 Vod's mother Chris, who became an alcoholic because she had Vod at 19 and feels she ruined her life.
 When she has had too much to drink, she goes into a violent rage and becomes 'The Beast'.